Introduction to XML

-XML was designed to transport and store data.
+XML was designed to describe data.

 HTML was designed to display data.